AaronJan/Housekeeper/README.md

 ## Credits

-Thinks to [prettus/l5-repository](https://github.com/prettus/l5-repository) for inspiring.
+Thanks to [prettus/l5-repository](https://github.com/prettus/l5-repository) for inspiring.

-Thinks to [egofang](https://github.com/egofang) for this awesome logo!
+Thanks to [egofang](https://github.com/egofang) for this awesome logo!